From the 1920's in Barkby Leicestershire

 Dad and Mum lived at Bells Lodge for 28 years.
 Now there is nothing left of the house.
 Sadly it gradually crumbled and eventually fell apart, but slates, stones and beams are incorporated in a new house situated along the Brookside in Barkby.
 Les retrieved some coping stones from the old closet which are on his garage in Dunstable, and Tony has granite sets and tiles which are in Old Dalby.
 Norman, Joe and Tony were married at Barkby Church.
 Those of us who are left in the family still visit the field and the site of our family home.
 It was a very happy home where visitors were always welcomed.
 On one occasion we had a surprise visit from the Prince of Wales (later the Duke of Windsor) who rode through our stack-yard whilst Out with the Quorn hunt.
 He stopped for a moment to speak to Mother and he threw threepenny bits to us boys.

-As at August 2020 there are just three of the eight children of Frank and Violet still alive: Joe, living in Perth, Australia, Pete, living in Harare, Zimbabwe and Tony, living in Old Dalby.
+As at December 2020 there are just two of the eight children of Frank and Violet still alive: Joe, living in Perth, Australia and Tony, living in Old Dalby, Leicestershire.